 With that as a backdrop, some of the best junior golfers from Colorado and/or members of the Junior Golf Alliance of Colorado are making their college choices official during the National Letter of Intent early-signing period, which started on Wednesday and continues for eight days.

-Here's the rundown of the Colorado/JGAC Class of 2018 commitments (the list of signees/commitments here will be updated through the coming week.
+Here's the rundown of the Colorado/JGAC Class of 2018 commitments (the list of signees/commitments here will be updated throughout the school year.
 Additions to the list can be emailed to firstname.lastname@example.org):

 Davis Bryant (Eaglecrest HS) -- Colorado State